Aetherinox/csf-firewall/docs/docs/install/tests.md

 <br />

 If any issues are detected, the script will report them so you can fix missing dependencies or adjust your system configuration.
-Running this script is a recommended step after installing dependencies and downloading CSF to your server, as it ensures that your server is properly prepared for firewall deployment.
+Running this script is a recommended step before installing CSF to your server, as it ensures that your server is properly prepared for firewall deployment.

 <br />